bredelings/BAli-Phy/TODO/dNdSWorkflow.md

 For indicator tests this is an unconditional probability: a draw under `H = 0` contributes zero.
 This includes uncertainty about whether the gene admits positive selection and is the most direct quantity for reporting a site's overall evidence.
 A probability conditional on `H = 1` is a different quantity.
-It may be useful later, but should not replace the unconditional probability or be introduced without an explicit name.
+The property stream now records the generic condition `positiveSelectionInModel`, and the summarizer additionally computes the True-only moments.
+These conditional results do not replace the unconditional probability and are labeled with the condition name in reports and the interactive viewer.

 The posterior mean and standard deviation of site `dN/dS` describe the posterior distribution of the site's rate class.
 The standard deviation is posterior variation, not the Monte Carlo standard error